 Digitally Disturbed was a digital exhibition project, which challenged the "disturbance" caused by digital technologies and generates new conditions for urban space, architecture and life in general.
 Works in the exhibition were part of the digital art and video installation project, Nordic Outbreak, which was launched in New York earlier this year year.

 See Björk's 'Mutual Core' video from Nordic Outbreak in Times Square, New York City:

 Works in the exhibition

-The exhibition in the Danish Architecture Centre consists of a façade installation, digital projections and video installations created by eight Nordic artists, all of whom have various perspectives on space, perception and urban identity.
+The exhibition in the Danish Architecture Centre consisted of a façade installation, digital projections and video installations created by eight Nordic artists, all of whom have various perspectives on space, perception and urban identity.